AP EXAM REVIEW -- GET YOUR CREDITS

 How did different generations of Americans clash during the 60s and 70s?

 How did segregation come to an end?
 What impact did the Warren Court have?
-Know all about the turbulent Civil Rights Era, and the importance of Dr. Martin Luther King Jr.
+Know all about the Civil Rights Leaders of all Eras, and the importance of Dr. Martin Luther King Jr.

 What's the deal with Federalist #10?